-7.2 Evaluation of ConMap Framework
+B. Evaluation of ConMap Framework

-First, we investigate the performance of the proposed ConMap Framework.
+First, we investigate the performance of the proposed Con-Map Framework.
 For each group of data under three different receiving energy functions, we apply the ConMap framework embedded with three directed Steiner tree algorithms mentioned above and name them ConMap-SPT, ConMap-MST, ConMap-CHA respectively.
 Imposing a delay constraint from 10 to 100 time slots, we compute the average energy consumption for the transmission schemes designed for the ten groups of data by each algorithm.
 Additionally, we run a brute-force algorithm on each group of data under linear receiving energy function to present the cost of the optimal transmission scheme for comparison.
-The results are plotted in Figure 6 (and Figure 8 in Appendix A).
+The results are plotted in Figure 7 (and Figure 10 in Appendix A).

-As demonstrated in Figures 6(a), 6(d) and 6(g), when embedded with the Charikar's approximation algorithm [27] that has a logarithmic approximation ratio and the receiving energy function is linear, the energy consumption of the transmission schemes yielded by ConMap is only 9.1% and 2.6% higher than the optimal ones derived by the brute force algorithm in Brightkite, Gowalla and Roma Taxi datasets respectively.
-This verifies the conclusion that the ConMap framework indeed preserves the approximation ratio of the embedded directed Steiner tree algorithms, as we have proved theoretically in Theorem 5.3.
+As demonstrated in Figures 7(a), 7(d) and 7(g), when embedded with the Charikar's approximation algorithm [35] that has a logarithmic approximation ratio and the receiving energy function is linear, the energy consumption of the transmission schemes vielded by ConMap is only 9.1% and 2.6% higher than the optimal ones derived by the brute force algorithm in Brightkite, Gowalla and Roma Taxi datasets respectively.
+This verifies the conclusion that the ConMap framework indeed preserves the approximation ratio of the embedded directed Steiner tree algorithms, as we have proved theoretically in Theorem 2.
 We conjecture that the simulation results under superlinear and sublinear receiving energy functions still enjoy such property.
 However, as deriving the optimal transmission scheme in such cases is too computationally intensive, we leave the comparisons between ConMap and the brute force algorithm under superlinear and sublinear receiving energy functions as future work.

 Apart from the Charikar's approximation algorithm which has relatively high time complexity, we can also embed faster heuristics into the framework to achieve the tradeoff between the optimality of the derived transmission schemes and the complexity of the algorithms.
-Figure 6 also shows this flexibility of ConMap, as we can more efficiently obtain transmission schemes that lead to more energy consumption by embedding SPT or MST heuristics in the framework.
-Furthermore, it turns out that although the approximation ratio of MST and SPT heuristic can be proportional to the number of nodes [4] in worst cases, the performance of ConMap-MST and ConMap-SPT are significantly better when applied on real life datasets under differnet settings.
-The simulation results indicate that in each scenario, the average approximation ratio is less than 1.4 for ConMap-MST and is less than 1.6 for ConMap-SPT.
+Figure 7 also shows this flexibility of ConMap, as we can more efficiently obtain transmission schemes that lead to more energy consumption by embedding SPT or MST heuristics in the framework.
+Furthermore, it turns out that although the approximation ratio of MST and SPT heuristic can be proportional to the number of nodes [4] in worst cases, the performance of ConMap-MST and ConMap-SPT are significantly better when applied on real life datasets under different settings.
+As we can further see from the Figure 8, the simulation results indicate that in each scenario, the average approximation ratio is more than 0.68 for ConMap-MST and is more than 0.63 for ConMap-SPT.
 This demonstrates the generality of the ConMap framework.
+And more intuitively, we can see from Figures 8(a), 8(b), 8(c) that ConMap-CHA has the best approximation ratio which tends to be more than 0.9 and the approximation ratio tends to be larger as delay constraint becomes larger.